Industry Leadership Group Members

 David Bunton, REPROCELL Europe Ltd & Precision Medicine Scotland Innovation Centre

-Internationalisation sub group co-lead
+Internationalisation group co-lead

 David started his career in academia as a Lecturer in Physiology at Glasgow Caledonian University, where he commenced research into the use of human tissue assays in drug discovery as a way to improve the prediction of drug safety and efficacy; a theme that led to the spin-out of Biopta.
+David is also a board member of Glasgow Economic Leadership, where he leads the life sciences workstream.

 John McNeill, MSD

-Internationalisation sub group co-lead
+Internationalisation group co-lead

-John is the Value, Access & Devolved Nations Director at MSD and is passionate about improving patient experience and outcomes, through working with the NHS to deliver optimal patient care.
+John is the Value, Access & Devolved Nations Director at MSD and is passionate about improving patient experience and outcomes through working with the NHS to deliver optimal patient care.

 Colin MacKay, Symbiosis Pharmaceutical Services